ConstructionPlacements

 Related Resources:

-Educational Requirements:
+Educational Requirements

 • Bachelor’s degree in mechanical, electrical, or civil engineering

-• Master’s degree preferred for advanced positions
+• Master’s degree preferred for advanced and management positions

 • Professional Engineer (PE) licensure for senior roles